A simple model of trees for unicellular maps: Abstract

 \section{Abstract}

 We consider unicellular maps, or polygon gluings, of fixed genus.
 A few years ago the first author gave a recursive bijection transforming unicellular maps into trees, explaining the presence of Catalan numbers in counting formulas for these objects.
 In this paper, we give another bijection that explicitly describes the ``recursive part'' of the first bijection.
 As a result we obtain a very simple description of unicellular maps as pairs made by a plane tree and a permutation-like structure.

 All the previously known formulas follow as an immediate corollary or easy exercise, thus giving a bijective proof for each of them, in a unified way.
-For some of these formulas, this is the first bijective proof, {\it e.g.} the Harer-Zagier recurrence formula, or the Lehman-Walsh/Goupil-Schaeffer formulas.
-Thanks to previous work of the second author, this also leads us to a new expression for Stanley character polynomials, which evaluate irreducible characters of the symmetric group.
+For some of these formulas, this is the first bijective proof, {\it e.g.} the Harer-Zagier recurrence formula, the Lehman-Walsh formula and the Goupil-Schaeffer formula.
+We also discuss several applications of our construction: we obtain a new proof of an identity related to covered maps due to Bernardi and the first author, and thanks to previous work of the second author, we give a new expression for Stanley character polynomials, which evaluate irreducible characters of the symmetric group.
+Finally, we show that our techniques apply partially to unicellular 3-constellations and to related objects that we call quasi-3-constellations.